thewebforge/oxyprops-lite/readme.md

 * Right after installation, the CSS variables are immediately available.
 * OxyProps Lite variables are prefixed with a --o- like --o-size-5.
 * Use them by wrapping the variables in CSS var() functions like var(--o-font-sans).
-* Mor informations about the available props [on the OxyProps Lite website.](https://lite.oxyprops.com)
+* More informations about the available props [on the OxyProps Lite website.](https://lite.oxyprops.com)